Ajoo/ajoo.github.io-src/content/SDGNSS/Intro.md

 # Existing Software Libraries and Target Audience for These Blog Posts

-Software based GPS/GNSS receivers are hardly uncharted waters.
+Software based GNSS receivers are hardly uncharted waters.
 There are full fledged software libraries meant to accomplish what this little project of mine set out to do.
 Below is a list of those I'm aware of:

 * [gnss-sdrlib](https://github.com/taroz/GNSS-SDRLIB) An open source GNSS Software Defined Radio Library with nice GUI elements written in C and C++